 The cost of purchasing and installing solar panels has come down considerably over the last 10 years.
 The cost of a solar PV system depends on a range of factors including the hardware chosen, size of system, monitoring equipment and the structure and type of roof or site.

-System installs cost roughly €2,000 per kWp plus VAT @13.5% but prices will vary depending on the factors mentioned above.
+System installs cost roughly €2,000 per kWp but prices will vary depending on the size of system, type of system, layout and complexity of design.

 How much electricity will I use from solar panels versus what I use from my electricity provider?